OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ![Farmer Azure Runbook run](farmer-azure-deployment.png)

 After the runbook has run to completion, you can check your WebApp has been created using the [Azure portal](https://portal.azure.com).
-Here is the corresponding WebApp that were created in Azure as a result of the runbook run to development:
+Here is the corresponding WebApp that was created in Azure as a result of the runbook run to development:

 ![Azure portal Farmer webapp](azure-portal-farmer.png)
 ## Conclusion

-The great thing about this technique of using Farmer to generate and deploy your resources to Azure, is that you can version control your templates.
+The great thing about this technique of using Farmer to generate and deploy your resources to Azure is that you can version control your templates.
 The code that defines your infrastructure can live alongside the code that runs on it.
 Plus, no more hassle with manually editing JSON files, and who doesn’t want that!

 Until next time, Happy Deployments!